 It is important that the CISO is able to translate security risks into operational risks for their organisation, including financial and legal risks, in order to enable more holistic conversations about their organisation's risks.

-Control: ISM-0718; Revision: 3; Updated: Mar-22; Applicability: All; Essential Eight: N/A The CISO reports directly to their organisation's senior executive or Board on cyber security matters.
+Control: ISM-0718; Revision: 4; Updated: Jun-24; Applicability: All; Essential Eight: N/A

+The CISO regularly reports directly to their organisation's executive committee or board of directors on cyber security matters.